plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

 In this notebook we demonstrate how we can use the {class}`~plenoptic.MADCompetition` class to synthesize adversarial examples.
 Adversarial examples are tiny perturbations to an image that causes Deep Neural Networks to misclasify ([Goodfellow et al., 2015](https://arxiv.org/abs/1412.6572)).
-In MAD competition, we falsify metrics/models of human perception by generating a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric.
-While these seem like distant concepts, the underlying machinery of {class}`~plenoptic.MADCompetition` can be readily used to generate adversarial examples.
-This is achieved by defining a reference metric in pixel space (the value of which we want to be low) an optimized metric in model representation space (the value of which we want to be high).
+MAD competition is used to falsify metrics/models of human perception by generating a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric and testing human sensitivity to this pair of images.
+In this notebook we demonstrate a different use of the {class}`~plenoptic.MADCompetition` class and show how its underlying machinery can be readily used to generate adversarial examples of Deep Neural Networks.
+At a high level, this is achieved by defining a reference metric in pixel space (the value of which we want to be low) an optimized metric in model representation space (the value of which we want to be high).

 ```python
 import matplotlib.pyplot as plt